MarvinKnobloch/MVM27/Assets/Prefabs/Enemies/Roller/README.md

 - red line is the vision line.
 It looks for the player in that line.
 - Freeze On Hit Time is basically when the roller stops moving for a brief moment after getting hit
 - Waypoint is the position the roller will move to.
 Once it reaches it, it will go back to start.
+- blue dots are the Start Position & Waypoint.
+So the roller will move between the dots.

 ## Combat
 - Moves left/right along from start point to waypoint